adaltas/node-each/README.md

 );
 ```

-Here is a [asynchronous handler](./samples/handler.asynchronous.js) function:
+Here is an [asynchronous handler](./samples/handler.asynchronous.js) function:

 ```javascript
 const result = await each(